 The features mentioned above are the main ones to look out for when you’re buying a home espresso machine.
 At the end of the day, an espresso machine is a valuable tool, but it’s the quality of the ground beans you use that will determine whether your final brew tastes excellent or not.
 Always buy freshly roasted, high-grade beans to be sure that your new machine gives you the results you’re looking for.

 Single boiler or double boiler?

-The best espresso is said to be made by forcing 1950F through fine grounds with around 10 bars of pressure.
+The best espresso is said to be made by forcing 195 degree fahrenheit water through fine grounds with around 10 bars of pressure.

-Single boiler espresso machines use just one boiler for heating both the water for the espresso shot and the steam wand.
-Although this means that require more downtime between the two processes, they are much cheaper than their double-boiler relatives.
+Single boiler machines use just one boiler for heating both the water for the espresso shot and the steam wand.
+Although this means that they require more downtime between the two processes, they are much cheaper than their dual boiler relatives.

 A glance along the aisles of any major kitchen equipment store or a quick Google search will reveal dozens of different espresso machine brands.
 The choice is mind-blowing, not to mention confusing.